kpratt97/post-install-config/README.md

 </p>
 <br />

  <p> Creating OsTicket User: Users can create an account and log-in to create a ticket or check a ticket’s status.
+Agent Panel -> Users -> Add New